RichCoursera/gettingandcleaningcoursera/README.md

-# gettingandcleaningcoursera
+# gettingandcleaningcoursera - Course Project
-Repository for the Getting and Cleaning Data course from Coursera
+Repository for the Getting and Cleaning Data course - Course Project